Tinram/CChat/ReadMe.md

 # CChat

-#### Lightweight end-to-end encrypted chatbox using JavaScript, PHP, and MySQL, with an emphasis on speed and minimalism.
+#### Lightweight end-to-end encrypted chatbox, with an emphasis on speed and minimalism.

 [1]: https://tinram.github.io/images/cchat.png
 ![cchat][1]